limejuce/cc-creative-guide/docs/things/plugins.md

 A plugin to listen to votes, so you can get a reward for voting.

 5. NewItems
-This one is an odd one out because it's a paid plugin.
+This is a paid plugin.
 It adds new custom items to the game, like lightsabers, guitars, clocks, etc. The mod also adds corpses for killed people.

 6. Vault
 An API for easy hooks for plugins.
 A dependency of NewItems